 L2Ms:

-An individual responsible for managing a specific Level 2 line of the PIP-II WBS.
+An individual responsible for managing a specific Level 2 scope of the PIP-II WBS.
 These individuals are knowledgeable of all the level 3 systems they manage.
+L2Ms are the design authorities responsible for the delivery of their respective systems.

 L3Ms: